hoylen/rdigest/README.md

 This script is useful for comparing sets of files, to see if they are the same or not.
 If the output of the script is different, then the two sets of files are different.
+For example, checking if a copy is the same as the original.

 Usage
 -----

-    rdigest.pl [options] {pathname...}
+    rdigest [options] {pathname...}

 The _pathname_ can be a path to either a file or a directory.
 If a directory is specified, all the files under it are processed.
 If